Crucible-Standard/robinhood-node/README.md

 ![](https://raw.githubusercontent.com/wh-iterabb-it/robinhood-node/feattouchups/.github/robinhood-node.png)

-NodeJS Framework to make trades with the private [Robinhood](https://www.robinhood.com/) API.
+`robinhood-node` is an UNOFFICIAL NodeJS framework to make trades with the private [Robinhood](https://www.robinhood.com/) API.

 Using this API is not encouraged, since it's not officially available and it has been reverse engineered.